History of the Institute

 The Staffordshire Ceramics Society was formed in 1900 in the heart of the rapidly developing pottery industry in Stoke-on-Trent.
-This later broadened to become The British Ceramic Society in 1945 which operated as a learned society organising lectures and seminars.
-Following the same format as had taken place in the metals field, a professional body for ceramics was later formed and again, in the same way as had happened for metals, the two bodies merged to become The Institute of Ceramics in 1986.
-This continued to be based at Stoke-on-Trent, where the current Institute of Materials, Minerals and Mining still has a regional office.
+In 1903-1916 became the English Ceramic Society and 1916-1938 the Ceramic Society This later broadened to become The British Ceramic Society in 1938 to 1984 which operated as a learned society organising lectures and seminars.
+Following the same format as had taken place in the metals field, the Institute of Ceramics was formed as a professional body for ceramics and again, in the same way as had happened for metals, the two bodies merged to become The Institute of Ceramics in 1986 which later merged with the Institute of Metals and the Plastics and Rubber institute to become the Institute of Materials in 1993.
+The Institute of Ceramics was based at Stoke-on-Trent, where the current Institute of Materials, Minerals and Mining still has a regional office.

 Plastics and rubber